 My mental or inner game (golf psychology)

 Every serious golfer I know who is serious about improving I know has adopted this approach at some point.
 The breakdown might be slightly different but the concept is the same.

-Put all the different areas of the game into little compartments and then take each of them out on a regular basis and give them a bit of a polish.
+Put all the different areas of the game into little compartments and then take the one that isn’t working so well and give it a bit of a polish.

 Unfortunately, this approach didn’t work particularly well for me, and perhaps it isn’t working that well for you either.